Peter-Hamster/CMEEgroupwork5/README.md

 # Project structure and Usage
 ## Biological Computing in Python I

+### align_seqs_fasta.py

+align_seqs_fasta.py is a python script.
+This script aligns two DNA sequences and saves the best alignment along with its corresponding score in a single text file.
+The external input should be required, for example: align_seqs_fasta.py seq1.fasta seq2.fasta .
+The result will be stored to the results folder

 ### align_seqs_better.py

-align_seqs.py is a python script.
-This script aligns two DNA sequences and saves the best alignment along with its corresponding score in a single text file, and no external input should be required.
-The name of input file has been set

-### align_seqs_fasta.py

-align_seqs.py is a python script.
-This script aligns two DNA sequences and saves the best alignment along with its corresponding score in a single text file, and no external input should be required.
-The name of input file has been set
+align_seqs_better.py is a python script.
+This script aligns two DNA sequences and saves the best alignment along with its corresponding score in a single text file.
+The external input should be required, for example: align_seqs_better.py seq1.fasta seq2.fasta .
+The result will be stored to the results folder.
+The align_seqs_better.py will output several best align ig their alignment score are the same

 ### oaks_debugme.py